omonimus1/SEM_group_project/use-cases/use-case-8.md

-#USE CASE: 8 Produce a Report on the population.
+#USE CASE: 8 Information about population to be accessible.
 ##CHARACTERISTIC INFORMATION
 ###Goal in Context
-8. As a Data Analyst team we would want to produce reports for the overall population of the world, of a continent, of a region, of a country, of a district and of a city so that we can provide it to organisations who deal with population researches and statistics.
+As a development team we would like to provide the following information for the overall population of the world, of a continent, of a region, of a country, of a district and of a city being accessible to the data analysts so that they can use the data for research and reports.

 ###Scope
 Organisation.